Placements: preparation of trainees

 Mandatory Training

 All trainees will have completed appropriate mandatory training (including, in the case of the first placement, training during their induction period so that they complete the mandatory training required to enable them to engage in autonomous client contact on placement).
 This is done in conjunction with the employing trust to assure that the preparation of trainees is compliant with NHS Litigation Authority and Care Quality Commission standards for NHS staff engaged in the (supervised) level of work of a trainee clinical psychologist.
-Completion of this mandatory training is monitored and recorded by the Programme Assistant (Teaching), and an exception report is made to the employing trust (Lancashire and South Cumbria Foundation NHS Trust) on a bi-annual basis (every May and November).
+Completion of this mandatory training is monitored and recorded by the Programme Coordinator (Teaching), and an exception report is made to the employing trust (Lancashire and South Cumbria Foundation NHS Trust) on a bi-annual basis (every May and November).
 In addition, trainees are made familiar with the HCPC Standards of Conduct, Performance & Ethics, which form a central and key part of their taught curriculum during their induction to the programme and prior to their first placement (in addition to the standards of conduct recommended by the British Psychological Society).

 Induction